 - If the motorcycle is equipped with a security system (TSSM module), make sure the system is disarmed.
-Turn off the ignition switch and disconnect the battery ground cable before proceeding. - 2.
-Find the Delphi® engine control module (ECM).
-The ECM is usually located under the seat or under a side cover. - Unplug the ECM connector.
+Turn off the ignition switch and disconnect the battery ground cable before proceeding. - Find the Delphi[®] engine control module (ECM).
+On most models, the Delphi[®] module is under the left cover. - 3.
+Unplug the ECM connector.
 Cut the cable tie that secures the wire conduit.
 Use a small flat screwdriver to depress the tabs on the side of the connector and remove the clear plastic retainer as shown in Figure 2. - 4.
 Use a small flat screwdriver to gently pry up the three locking tabs and separate the connector halves as shown in Figure 3. - 5.
-Refer to Table 1 or 2 for connection details.
-Remove the listed wires from the ECM connector (these will later be inserted into the Deutsch plug supplied with the Twin Tuner II).
+Refer to Table 1 for connection details.
+Remove seven wires from the ECM connector (these will later be inserted into the Deutsch plug supplied with the Twin Tuner II).